letolabs/letolabs.github.com/_posts/2011-08-22-cashmusic.md

 We are working, slowly but surely, to make this software a game-changer.
 And slowly but surely is on purpose, because we are in it for the long haul, and the organization and code is evolving together.
-CASH Music is a non-profit, so we don't have millions of VC dollars to throw at this (which is for the best), but what we *do* have is the knowledge that this is important and it contains the seed of greatly improving the lives of many people, by allowing them more control over their own creations and allowing them to make a reasonable living by selling their art without all the middlemen.
+CASH Music is a non-profit, so we don't have millions of VC dollars to throw at this, but what we *do* have is the knowledge that this is important and it contains the seed of greatly improving the lives of many people, by allowing them more control over their own creations and allowing them to make a reasonable living by selling their art without all the middlemen.

 If this sounds fun to you, then we would love your help.
 Check out our code on [https://github.com/cashmusic/DIY](Github), take a look at our [pretty developer docs](http://cashmusic.github.com/DIY/), let us know what you would like to see it